alyssarosenzweig/hw/README.md

 hw is a toolkit for managing your homework as a hacker, in the true sense of the word: someone who wants total control over every aspect of their life for whatever reason, and is willing to write plenty of code to do this. hw follows this philosophy.
 It's a teensy program that's designed to integrate well out of the box with open technologies like git, markdown, and LaTeX.
 And for when you need a new feature supported, the codebase is easy to hack on.

-hw is how I'm slowly replacing monoliths like Google Drive and LibreOffice with lightweight hackable tools like git and vim.
+hw is how I'm slowly replacing monoliths like Google Drive with lightweight hackable tools like git and vim.
 Join me on my journey :)

 # Usage
 Below is a listing of a few common tasks you might use hw for.